dcrossleyau/speculations/workflow/folio-workflow-engine.md

 Workflow in FOLIO is more important than in other library systems, because FOLIO is composed of numerous small applications which interact.
 Workflow (including automation) will be the glue that binds them together into a powerful, flexible, configurable whole.
 Rather than a single monolithic Acquisitions application with tightly bound procedures built into it, we envisage smaller, substitutable applications such as Ordering, Invoicing and Unboxing, each of them operated primarily in terms of higher-level procedures defined as workflows.

 Although "workflow" has been thought of as a FOLIO v2 feature, we need to think about this now, because the term has been used in two quite separate senses.
-The v2 feature is the visual workflow editor that has been [prototyped by Filip Jakobsen](http://ux.folio.org/prototype/en/workflows?view=full) and which will allow librarians to set up their own workflows.
+The v2 feature is the visual Workflow Editor that has been [prototyped by Filip Jakobsen](http://ux.folio.org/prototype/en/workflows?view=full) and which will allow librarians to set up their own workflows.
 (For more on a UX-oriented perspective: see [the "Workflow app" issue in the UX Jira project](https://issues.folio.org/browse/UX-52).)

 But well before this is required, FOLIO will need the underlying mechanisms for executing workflows.
 Until we have the visual editor, we can make do with hand-authored workflows: creating such workflows will be part of the job of developing high-level applications.